kyle-woodward/grad-school-projects/tools/VolcanoExplorer/README.md

 # Volcano Explorer
 ### Author: Kyle Woodward

-The purpose of this script is to provide a dynamic query/download process for exploring Landsat imagery collected around the same timeframe as the occurrence of historically significant volcanic eruptions around the world.
+The purpose of this script is to provide an easy and repeatable query/download process for Landsat imagery in the USGS EarthExplorer archive that have a high chance of capturing volcanic eruptions in action from 1980 onward.

 After running the script without any arguments, a cleaned and formatted copy of the US Dept of Homeland Secrity's [Historically Significant Volcanic Eruptions dataset](https://hifld-geoplatform.opendata.arcgis.com/datasets/3ed5925b69db4374aec43a054b444214_6?geometry=-127.266%2C-88.438%2C127.266%2C88.438) is saved to the new output\eruptions folder.